IgniteUI/help-topics/topics/02_Controls/igPivotDataSelector/02_Adding/00_igPivotDataSelector_Adding_to_HTML_Page.md

 			</td>

 			<td>
-				Ignite UI™ is built on top of these frameworks:
+				%%ProductName%%™ is built on top of these frameworks:

 				<ul>
 					<li><a href="http://jquery.com/" target="_blank">jQuery</a></li>